erska3276/erska3276/README.md

 ## Hi there 👋

+ABOUT ME

+Hello there <emoji>.
+I'm Erik

+I am a 33-year-old IT student at OsloMet University in Oslo, currently pursuing my second attempt to become a full-time full-stack developer.
+I am in my third year (junior) and eager to further enhance my development skills, understanding, and expertise by actively engaging with development communities.
+My goal is to shift the majority of my learning approach from the more theoretical style taught at university to a more active, hands-on method by contributing to and participating in real-world development projects.
+This transition will allow me to move beyond isolated student assignments and, hopefully, bridge the gap between being a student and becoming an active developer.

 <!--
+I'm currently looking for:

+- A project to learn from and develop my skills
+- Skills to contribute to development communities like Github
+- Directly or indirectly a form of guidance and mentorship by others by engaging in communites

+TECH STACK
+Java
+Python

+Javascript
+Html
+Css
+JQuery

+MySql
+MariaDB

+Bash-scripting

+Docker
+Spring boot

+PERSONAL MOTIVATION
+Adding a sentence about why you’re passionate about development can make your introduction more memorable.
+For example:

+	"I’m driven by a passion for creating functional and user-friendly applications that solve 	real-world problems."

 **erska3276/erska3276** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started: